Do you feel like you’re treading water with your small business and not making progress towards your goals?

 Attracting and retaining the right employees is one of the most important things you can do with your business.
 While hiring and training employees every other week might be business as usual for a fast-food restaurant, most successful businesses rely on hiring quality staff and keeping them for the long term.

 You did make a business plan before starting your business, right?
-Right?
 A business plan is vital for startup businesses for many reasons, including testing the viability of your business idea and securing debt or equity financing.

 No one goes to the grave wishing they had spent more time in the office.
 Too many business owners sacrifice their mental and physical health, family relationships, and friends in pursuit of their business goals.

 Don't be one of them—find an acceptable level of work-life balance.
 Getting enough sleep, taking time for family and friends, and getting regular exercise will help you stay healthy and allow you and your business to prosper over the long term.

-11Make This Your Best Year Ever
+Make This Your Best Year Ever

-If there’s one thing I want you to take away from this article, it’s this; success is not a given.
+Here's the big takeaway: Success is not a given.
 If you want your small business to be more successful this year, you need to make the necessary changes to bring that about.